Henry Liston

 The graves of the Liston family at Ecclesmachan.
 The main stone was erected in memory of Henry Liston who was minister of the parish for 43 years.

 Henry Liston (30 June 1771 – 24 February 1836) was a Scottish minister and inventor.

 Life

 Born on 30 June 1771, he was the oldest son of Robert Liston, minister of Aberdour, Fife.
-He studied for the ministry and in 1793 became minister to the parish of Ecclesmachan, Linlithgowshire, and was clerk of its presbytery and in 1820 he became conjunct clerk of the synod of Lothian and Tweeddale.
+He studied for the ministry and in 1793 became minister to the parish of Ecclesmachan, West Lothian, and was clerk of its presbytery and in 1820 he became conjunct clerk of the synod of Lothian and Tweeddale.

 Liston died suddenly on 24 February 1836 at Merchison Hall, Falkirk.